dynatrace-oss/DynatraceDashboardPowerups/README.md

 ![Units](Assets/units.png)

 ### Date
 This powerup allows you to use Dynatrace date format strings and format in Markdown tiles.
+Now supports mixing multiple dates with text.

 Syntax:
-`!PU(date):res=now-7d/d;fmt=YYYY-MM-DD;color=green`
+`My Date: !PU(date):res=now-7d/d;fmt=YYYY-MM-DD;color=green - !PU(date):res=now-6d/d;fmt=YYYY-MM-DD;color=orange`

 Explanation:
 - `!PU(date):` - denotes the date powerup
-- `res=` - resolve this date string, click on global time selector for help with syntax
+- `res=` - resolve this date string, click on global time selector for help with syntax.
+Use `$gtss` for the global time selector's start time and `$gtse` for end time.
 - `fmt=` - display format, see [date-fns](https://date-fns.org/v1.9.0/docs/format)
 - `color=` - a valid CSS color
+**⚠️ NOTE** Do not use a space in either `res` or `fmt`, instead use an underscore which will be replaced with a space at render time.

 Example:
 ![Date](Assets/datePU.png)